IneffableNoesis/IneffableNoesis/README.md

 <div align="center">
-<h4> > I do not partake in "fandoms" or fan dominated spaces.
-Cosplays are for looks while sitting in fandom areas is for sight-seeing.
-Leaving this here for those who won't read my Carrd.. go look it's important</h4>
+<h4> > I do not directly partake in "fandoms" or fan dominated spaces.
+Cosplays are for looks, sitting in fandom areas is for sight-seeing.
+It's mentioned on my Carrd, but is here in case it's not viewed.
+There's more important stuff about it in there go look</h4>
 </div>

 <p align="center">☘︎